Local Arts Agency Research Group

 Social Networks and Inequalities Lab (SNAIL)

-The SNAIL focuses on social networks, social relationships, and inequalities.
+The SNAIL, led by Lijun Song, focuses on social networks, social relationships, and inequalities.
 Social networks refer to the webs of social ties linking individuals, directly and indirectly.
 Social relationships include romantic relationships, family relationships, friendships, work relationships, neighbor relationships, online relationships, and other types of relationships.
 The SNAIL has three major research themes: how social networks and social relationships produce health and well-being inequalities, how social networks and social relationships generate social inequalities, and how social forces create social network inequalities and social relationship inequalities.

 We boldly propose theories, hypotheses, and research questions but examine them carefully, just like snails that move forward courageously, determinedly, and patiently.

-The Sociology Lab is dedicated to understanding social psychological phenomena using experimental and quasi-experimental methods.
+The Sociology Lab, led by Bianca Manago, is dedicated to understanding social psychological phenomena using experimental and quasi-experimental methods.
 We conduct research on a wide variety of topics, including small group processes and cognitive bias.
 Our studies take place both in our on-campus laboratory (Garland Hall) and online through various platforms such as Prolific Academic.
 To conduct our research, we have received funding from the American Sociological Association and National Science Foundation’s Fund for Advancement of the Discipline.

-The Sociology Department’s Socio-Technical Inequality, Change, Knowledge, Environment, and Resilience lab is an environmental sociology research group that includes Professors Bandy, Greiner, Hess, and Tzankova.
-Faculty and student research in the STICKER lab spans a wide range of topics.
+The Sociology Department’s Socio-Technical Inequality, Change, Knowledge, Environment, and Resilience Lab (STICKER group) is an environmental sociology research group that includes Professors Joe Bandy, Patrick Greiner, David Hess, and Zdravka Tzankova.
+Faculty and student research in the STICKER Lab spans a wide range of topics.

 Current research areas include: